Heritage College of Osteopathic Medicine

-The Heritage College of Osteopathic Medicine (OU-HCOM) is the medical school of Ohio University and the only osteopathic medical school in the U.S. state of Ohio.
-Its mission is to emphasize the practice of primary care and train physicians to serve Ohio, especially in the underserved Appalachian and urban areas of the state.
+The Heritage College of Osteopathic Medicine (OU-HCOM) is the medical school of Ohio University, the largest medical school in Ohio, and the only osteopathic medical school in the state.
+Heritage is ranked in the Top 50 U.S. medical schools for primary care.

+Mission and impact

-Heritage College of Osteopathic Medicine offers a single program conferring the degree Doctor of Osteopathic Medicine (D.O.), and several combined degree programs.
+The mission of the Heritage College is to emphasize the practice of primary care and train physicians to serve Ohio, especially in the underserved Appalachian and urban areas of the state.
+Heritage offers a single program conferring the degree Doctor of Osteopathic Medicine (D.O.), and several combined degree programs.
 Graduates are eligible to practice medicine in all 50 states and more than 50 countries.
 The college is fully accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation, and by the Institutions of Higher Education of the North Central Association of Colleges and Schools.
 The World Directory of Medical Schools lists the school as a US medical school along with other accredited US MD and DO programs.

+Impact

+"Southeast Ohio is the beneficiary of roughly $63 million in social and economic gains from the Ohio University Heritage College of Osteopathic Medicine's health services and clinics, most of which are free, according to a recent social return on investment analysis of the college's Community Health Programs (CHP)."